thiippal/running-courses-at-csc/README.md

 *For GitHub*

 - [ ] Sign up for a GitHub account and apply for an [educational discount](https://help.github.com/en/articles/applying-for-an-educator-or-researcher-discount).
 This discount allows you to create unlimited private repositories.
+Note that verifying your eligibility for discount may take up to five days.
 - [ ] Sign up for [GitHub classroom](http://cscfi.github.io/pebbles/group_owners_guide.html).
 This is where you will set up individual and group assignments for students.

 ## Guides